FOUR O'CLOCK SEEDS

 MARBLES SERIES Four O' Clock Seeds

 Many varying patterns of striking two-tone stripes adorn the wonderfully fragrant flowers.
-Vigorous, bushy 2-3 foot tall plants flower throughout the warm season.
+Vigorous, bushy 2-3 ft. tall plants flower throughout the warm season.

 Brilliant white flowers striped carmine red make for a bold contrast.
 A Fleuroselect Approved Novelty.
 Seed is of the highest quality, provided directly from the breeder.